Doctor of Ministry Program

-The Doctor of Ministry is a professional doctoral degree focused primarily on the practice of ministry.
-The educational experiences in the D.Min. program at Anderson University will be delivered through a hybrid approach, involving independent and online study, three week-long seminars (two on campus, one in a selected city), three event-based seminars, and development and implementation of a significant ministry project and subsequent dissertation.
-The student will be expected to plan, carry out and evaluate the project at a level appropriate for a doctoral degree candidate.
+The Doctor of Ministry is a 35-credit hour program that will be delivered through a hybrid approach, involving independent and online study, three residency seminars, three event seminars, and development and implementation of a significant ministry project and subsequent dissertation.
+The student will be expected to plan, carry out and evaluate the project at a level appropriate for a doctoral work.

 The 35-hour program consists of the following elements:

-- Three residency seminars (five credit hours per seminar) (15 hours)
+- Three residency seminars (9 credit hours)

-- Three event seminars (three credit hours per seminar) (9 hours)
+- Three event seminars (9 credit hours)

 - Project Methodology Workshop (2 hours)

-- Ministry Project (6 hours)
+- Ministry Project (7 hours)

 The Doctor of Ministry student should anticipate spending approximately four years in pursuit of the degree; the student must complete the program within six years.